 What did we explore and how?

-Researchers conducted interviews and industry observations to analyse the interactions between governments, development organisations and insurance companies and find out how unprotected disaster risk is covered.
+Researchers conducted interviews and industry observations to analyse the interactions between governments, development organisations and insurance companies and find out how underinsured disaster risk is covered.

 The research identified three key objectives of PGEs:

-1. Resolving the disruption in reinsurance supply that occurs following major disasters;
+- Resolving the disruption in reinsurance supply that occurs following major disasters

-2. Mitigating the threat of unaffordable insurance such as high population areas at high risk of disaster;
+- Mitigating the threat of unaffordable insurance such as high population areas in high risk of disaster

 The research shows how reconciling these contradictions can help to process unprotected risk in society to create a virtuous cycle, or be exacerbated leading to conflicts of interest and a vicious cycle of escalating unprotected risk.